 - ISBN-13: 978-9745241985

 James Higbie was born in Michigan and graduated from Denison University (Granville, Ohio) and the University of Hawaii.
 He worked in Sierra Leone for ten years, first in the Peace Corps in the early 70s and again after the war in educational development for an international NGO.
-He has also worked in Hawaii, Thailand, and Laos and has published books on the Thai and Lao languages.
+He has also worked in Hawaii, Thailand, South Sudan, and Laos and has published books on the Thai and Lao languages, also with Orchid Press Publishing.

 Bernard S. Moigula is from Moyamba District in Sierra Leone.
 He holds a Higher Diploma in Community Health and Clinical Sciences and a BSc (Hons) in Public Health, both degrees from Njala University.
 He has worked in Kailahun, Bo, and Moyamba Districts in clinical and community medicine.